MostafaRastegar/mr-frontend-interview/RENDERING/README.md

 35. How can you use the Chrome DevTools Performance panel to identify rendering bottlenecks?<br>
     The Chrome DevTools Performance panel can help identify rendering bottlenecks by recording performance timelines.
 Analyze the recorded data to pinpoint areas where FPS drops, long frame times, or excessive recalculations occur.

-36. Explain how hardware acceleration affects FPS in webpage rendering.
+36. Explain how hardware acceleration affects FPS in webpage rendering.<br>
     Hardware acceleration leverages the device's GPU to offload rendering tasks, improving FPS and overall performance.
 Elements using hardware-accelerated CSS properties (e.g., `transform`, `opacity`) are rendered more efficiently, resulting in smoother animations and interactions.

 37. What is repaint and reflow, and how do they impact FPS?<br>